muralidharchouhan/openai/README.md

 A simple chatbot using OpenAI, Langchain, ChromaDB (Vector DB), streamlit and Python.
 We will use locally persistnet directory for storing chroma db.

-Usecase: A bot that can answer any licensing questions from a specific document(s).
+Usecase: A bot that can answer any licensing questions from specific document(s).

 Run the code in following order:
 1. Install required packages using install.bat